Stup0r38/awesome-dotfiles/README.md

 ### Fonts You Should Install ###
 + `SF Text`: System font
-+ `Fira Code`: Terminal font.
++ `Inconsolata`: Terminal font.

 <a name="installation"></a>
 ## Installation ##
 1. Ensure all [dependencies](#dependencies) are met
-2. Clone this repository and place its contents into your `.config` folder
+2. Clone this repository and place its contents into your `.config` folder (except st)
 3. navigate to the `awesome/wallpaper` folder and place your desired wallpaper there, ensuring that it is named `wallpaper`.
 One  awesome (pun intended) feature of my config is that the filetype of the wallpaper can be any image filetype and it will automatically recognize it.
 Remember to delete the `blurredWallpaper` file in order to make the blurring script recognize a new wallpaper has been added and needs to be blurred
 4. edit the `apps.lua` file to define your desired default and startup applications
 5. optional: edit the `keys.lua` file to change / add keybinds